 Guest Lecturer, “Construction Scheduling and Claims Case Study,” Widener University’s Professional Practice Course, Chester, PA, April 2016; April 2015; April 2014; April 2013.

-Cardiovascular Center, Michigan — Represented design team, owner, and general contractor for analysis of Mechanical and Insulating contractors’ delay and disruption claim totaling $19 million on the construction of a new, 6-story Cardiovascular Hospital in Ann Arbor.
+Cardiovascular Center — Represented design team, owner, and general contractor for analysis of Mechanical and Insulating contractors’ delay and disruption claim totaling $19 million on the construction of a new, six-story Cardiovascular Hospital in Ann Arbor.
 Evaluated the contractor’s earned value measured mile analysis, including detailed review of project bid documents, budgeting documents, and contemporaneous cost records.
 Developed alternative earned value productivity analysis to contrast with contractor’s analysis.
 Performed detailed review of project plans and bid takeoff verification.
 Presented findings via expert report for arbitration.

-U.S. Courthouse, El Paso, Texas — Retained by GSA for the evaluation of delay and disruption claims presented by the general contractor and subcontractors related to the construction of a new $74 million, eight-story, 239,000 square foot Federal Courthouse building complex.
+U.S. Courthouse in Texas — Retained by GSA for the evaluation of delay and disruption claims presented by the general contractor and subcontractors related to the construction of a new $74 million, eight-story, 239,000 square foot Federal Courthouse building complex.
 Critiqued the total cost and measured mile methodologies implemented in each claim related to alleged delay and disruption damages.
 Analyzed contemporaneous project records and performed a detailed schedule analysis in response to contractor’s delay analysis to identify and apportion delays and responsibility for project impacts.
 Developed an exhibited expert report of findings for submission to the court in preparation for trial proceedings.

-Airport Baggage Handling System, Pennsylvania — Represented the City of Philadelphia for evaluation of general contractor’s schedule delay claims involving the installation of a new baggage handling system at Philadelphia International Airport.
-The project included design, fabrication and installation of the baggage handling conveyors, scanning, sorting, and explosive detection equipment, development of the system monitoring and operation software package, as well as startup and system testing/commissioning by TSA.
+Airport Baggage Handling System — Represented the City of Philadelphia for evaluation of general contractor’s schedule delay claims involving the installation of a new baggage handling system at Philadelphia International Airport.
+The project included design, fabrication, and installation of the baggage handling conveyors, scanning, sorting, and explosive detection equipment, development of the system monitoring and operation software package, as well as startup and system testing/commissioning by TSA.
 Provided analysis of project technical issues and performed a detailed time impact schedule analysis to quantify and determine the causes of critical project delays.
 Collaborated in preparation of an expert report to present findings, reviewed contractor’s delay analysis, and substantiate withholding of liquidated damages.